percona/portal-doc/docs/advisors/checks/datadesign-mysql-indexes-larger-than-data.md

 # Index size is larger than data size

 ## Description

-InnoDB uses clustered PRIMARY KEY indexes, hence the PK is appended to the end of all the secondary indexes.
+InnoDB uses clustered PRIMARY KEY indexes, which adds the primary key to the end of all secondary indexes.

-This means that a large primary key can make the overall index size larger than the actual data.
+This action can make the overall index size, when it contains a large primary key, larger than the actual data.
+Redundant indexes can also make an index larger than the raw data.

-In addition, redundant indexes can make index data larger than the raw data.
-Generally, when  index data is larger than actual data, you should review tables since this is due to:
+Generally, when an index data is larger than actual data, review tables since this may be caused by one of the following:

-- poor indexing
+* poor indexing

-- redundant indexes
+* redundant indexes

-- large (or composite) PK
+* large (or composite) PK

 ## Rule

 `SELECT concat(table_name, '.', table_schema) as tbl_name,
           concat(round(table_rows/1000000,2),'M') num_rows,
           concat(round(data_length/(1024*1024*1024),2),'G') data_size,